-Research associate Myriam Juda discusses health implications of permanent daylight time in CBC News interview
+Research associate Myriam Juda discusses health implications of permanent daylight savings time in CBC News interview

 CBC News BC recently interviewed Myriam Juda, a research associate at Ralph Mistlberger's Circadian Rhythms and Sleep Lab, regarding the health implications concerning permanent daylight time in B.C.

 Some of these implications include increased risk of cardiovasculator disease and diabetes.